armijnhemel/binaryanalysis-ng/doc/labels.md

 * ihex :: file is an Intel Hex file
 * javamanifest :: file is a Java manifest file
 * kernel configuration :: file is a Linux kernel configuration file
+* passwd :: file is a Unix passwd file
 * private key :: file contains a private key
+* shadow :: file is a Unix shadow passwd file
 * srec :: file is a Motorola SREC file
 * ssh known hosts :: file is a SSH known hosts file
 * trusted certificate :: file is a certificate